Kotlin/KEEP/proposals/repeatable-annotations.md

 * Existing member function `KAnnotatedElement.annotations` will behave as follows:
     * For Java repeatable annotations, as well as for Kotlin repeatable annotations with *explicit* container, it works as `getAnnotations` in Java reflection: returns the container annotation type.
 Manual unpacking/flattening of its value is required to get all the repeated entries.
     * For Kotlin repeatable annotations with *implicit* container, it will **automatically flatten** the values and return repeated annotation entries as they are declared in the source code.
-        * The reason for this behavior is that we don’t want to expose the implicit synthetic class
+        * The reason for this behavior is that we don’t want to expose the implicit container class, which is an implementation detail from the Kotlin's point of view
         * Checking that each annotation needs to be unwrapped is costly, so we’re going to optimize implicit container detection via name (its name is always `"Container"`) and whether it’s annotated via `@kotlin.jvm.internal.RepeatableContainer`

 ## Timeline